jpegleg/wormsign/README.md

 ## Key encryption

 The signing key is encrypted after generation and encrypted when not in use as of version 0.1.1.
 The encryption is AES-256 with a password.
+The wormsign program prompts for a password on key generation and signing (but not verifying, since that is public key only).
-The key is automatically decrypted when signing and encrypted again after signing is completed.
-A future version might decrypt in memory instead of on disk.
+The key is automatically encrypted again after signing is completed.
+A future version of wormsign might decrypt in memory instead of on disk.

+<b>If an invalid password to decrypt the signing key is supplied while attempting to sign, wormsign will create a signature with the key ciphertext as the signing key, but that signature will not match the public key and verifications fail.</b>

 ## TOML config file